learn-co-students/naive_bayes_nlp_ds-west-082420/README.md

 * "world leaders agreed to fund the stadium"

 How can we make a model that labels this for us rather than having to go through by hand?

+Let's revisit Bayes Theorem.
+Remember, Bayes looks to calculate the probability of a class (c) given the data (x).
+To do so, we calculate the **likelihood** (the distribution of our data within a given class) and the **prior** probabiliity of each class (the probability of seeing the class in the population).
+We are going to ignore the denominator of the right side of the equation in this instance, because, as we will see, we will be finding the ratio of posteriors probabilities, which will cancel out the denominator.

 <img src ="./resources/naive_bayes_icon.png">